 The Power of Positive Framing: Highlighting Gains Over Losses

-By RED BEAR August 24, 2023 | 7 min read
+By RED BEAR August 8, 2024 | 8 min read

 Positive framing is as much art as it is practical.
 To get it right, you need to not only understand your own value and strength but also the power of perception.

 By presenting things in a positive light, you can wield influence in negotiations and reach win-win outcomes.
-But, rather than focus on manipulative tactics like trying to get a “no” from the other party by presenting a loss of value, framing things positively can help nurture long-term relationships that offer value far beyond a single negotiation.
+But, rather than focus on manipulative tactics like trying to get a “no” from the other party by presenting a loss of value, framing your position positively can help nurture long-term relationships that offer value far beyond a single negotiation.

 That’s exactly what we teach here at RED BEAR.
 Our mission is to transform individuals into world-class negotiators.
 Our methods rest on the foundational principles and behaviors that drive successful negotiations.